 JAMES HOLMES / OXFORD CENTRE FOR MOLECULAR SCIENCES / SCIENCE PHOTO LIBRARY JAMES HOLMES / OXFORD CENTRE FOR MOLECULAR SCIENCES / SCIENCE PHOTO LIBRARY

-Scientist examining the mass spectrum of myoglobin, the oxygen-storage protein of red muscle, displayed on the computer screen of a VG BIO-Q mass spectrometer used for protein analysis at Oxford University.
+The mass spectrum of myoglobin, the oxygen-storage protein of red muscle, displayed on the computer screen of a VG BIO-Q mass spectrometer used for protein analysis at Oxford University.
 Mass spectrometers are used to identify chemical compounds by exploiting the behaviour of their molecular ions in magnetic & electric fields.
-Samples in liquid form are injected into the spectrometer (not seen here).
-Inside, the substance is ionised by bombardment from high-energy electrons.
+Samples in liquid form are injected into the spectrometer (not visible here).
+Inside, the substance is ionised by bombardment from high- energy electrons.
 Variable electric and magnetic fields are used to accelerate & deflect the ions towards a detector.

 Model release not required.
 Property release not required.